api3dao/vitepress-docs/docs/reference/airnode/next/chain-idiosyncrasies.md

 ### Metis

 On the Metis testnet Stardust, though not on the Metis mainnet Andromeda, it is recommended to use a `fulfillmentGasLimit` of at least `5000000`.
-If you prefer not to specify it, Airnode will attempt to estimate the appropriate gas limit automatically.
+Note that `fulfillmentGasLimit` is optional, so if it is not specified, Airnode will attempt to estimate the appropriate gas limit automatically.

 ### Optimism